-Preparing for law school can be overwhelming, which is why we have prepared these resources and quick links to help you through the process.
+Preparing for law school can be overwhelming, but use the resources and quick links below to help you through the process!

 How to Choose a Law School

 Selecting the right law schools to apply to involves research and introspection.
-While a school’s reputation can be important, you don’t have to rely solely on their rankings.
-We recommend that you gather information about both law schools and yourself to develop your own criteria and help you make an informed decision.
+While a law school’s reputation can be important, you should not rely solely on rankings.
+Consider what legal career paths best fit your strengths and interests.
+Gather information about both law schools and your values, so that you can develop your own criteria and make an informed decision.

-• Attend Pre-Law Workshops, Panel Discussions, one-time visits and other related opportunities where law school representatives are present.
-Meet the representatives and ask questions
+• Attend Pre-Law Workshops and other related opportunities where law school representatives are present.
+Meet the representatives and ask questions.

-• Attend the LSAC sponsored Law School Forum in Los Angeles or other metropolitan cities in the fall to speak with law school representatives about the application process, the LSAT, financial aid, diversity and the legal profession. https://www.lsac.org/lawschoolforums
+• Attend the LSAC sponsored Law School Forum in Los Angeles or other metropolitan cities in the fall to speak with law school representatives about the application process; the LSAT; financial aid; and diversity, equity, inclusion, and belonging in the legal profession. https://www.lsac.org/lawschoolforums

 • Conduct informational interviews by calling or visiting law schools.
 Most schools will have a representative who is currently in law school or who just graduated to talk with all potential law school applicants.